mbeyeler/opencv-python-blueprints/README.md

 > M. Beyeler (2015).
 "OpenCV with Python Blueprints: Design and develop advanced computer vision projects using OpenCV
 > with Python".
 Packt Publishing Ltd., London, England, 230 pages, ISBN 978-178528269-0.

-All code was tested with OpenCV 2.4.9 and Python 2.7 on Ubuntu 14.04, and is available from: https://github.com/mbeyeler/opencv-python-blueprints.
+All code was tested with OpenCV 2.4.9 and Python 2.7 on Ubuntu 14.04 and Windows 8.1, and is available from: https://github.com/mbeyeler/opencv-python-blueprints.

 For questions, discussions, and more detailed help please refer to the Google group: